-- (iii) Where the change in the $P_R$ from one season to the corresponding season in the following year is more than 10%, then the change in the value of $P_R$ is restricted to an increase/decrease of +/- 10%. - (iv) The current value of the WP,R is 10%.
+- (iii) Where the change in the P_R from one season to the corresponding season in the following year is more than 20%, then the change in the value of P_R is restricted to an increase/decrease of +/- 20%. - (iv) The current value of the W{P,R} is 20%.
 The weighting factor value is derived based on historic analysis of actual RRP and chosen to best fit average prices with the exponential moving average approach.
-The weighting factor will be periodically reviewed by AEMO and adjusted following consultation with Market Participants. - (c) The change constraint in $P_R$ is designed to increase the stability in the MCL whilst maintaining the 2% POE prudential standard. - (d) Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in clause 9.3.6.
+The weighting factor is periodically reviewed by AEMO and adjusted following consultation with Market Participants. - (c) The change constraint in P_R is designed to increase the stability in the MCL whilst maintaining the 2% POE prudential standard. - (d) Where a new region is created, the historical RRPs will be taken from a proxy region as outlined in clause 9.3.6.